2exp3/cv/content/home/apps.md

 weight = 65  # Order that this section will appear.

 title = "Apps"
-subtitle = "A collection of Shiny Apps developed for various purposes."
+subtitle = "A collection of Shiny Apps developed for various purposes.
+Code for all apps is available in my [GitHub](https://github.com/2exp3)."

 [content]
   # Page type to display.
 E.g. project.